danielmcquillen/ibio-custom-form-app/README.md

 # This custom form Django App adds a few fields to the signup form that we need for iBiology Courses.
 # Right now this means:
 #   1. A checkbox to agree to iBiology Courses terms
-*   2. A Slack user ID, so we can use the API to manage student's access to Slack channel

 # To Use: